 Professional Master in Education (Art & Design) - AD459

 The programme deals with the theory and practice of art, craft and design education at post-primary level.
 It develops the student teacher's understanding of the ways in which art, craft and design experiences can be used to promote the aesthetic, intellectual, personal and social development of young people.
-This is a full-time, 2-yera programme.
-The priority deadline for applications to courses starting in Sept 2024 is 29 March 2024.
+The priority deadline for applications is 19 February 2025.
+This is a full-time, 2-year programme.
+Successful applicants must pay a €500 on-refundable deposit within 10 working days of receiving the offer in order to secure their place.

 What to Expect